BaleBase/lala/1-Lesson-Plans/04-Linux-SysAdmin-Fundamentals/3/Activities/10_Service_Users/Solved/Readme.md

         - For example, `sudo deluser --remove-all-files dovecot`

+2. Create a `tripwire` user that will be dedicated to running Tripwire.

+    - Verify that this user is a service user.

+    - Verify that this user does not have a home folder.

+    - Verify that this user is locked without a password.

+    - Verify that this user does not have a login shell.

-2. We will create a `tripwire` user that will be dedicated to running Tripwire:
+   We will create a `tripwire` user that will be dedicated to running Tripwire:

     - Run `sudo adduser --system --no-create-home tripwire`